JOvenOven/ctf-writeups/TFC_CTF_2023/pwn/diary/README.md

 ## Solution

-This challenge comes with the vulnerable binary only, the first thing to do is check the binary's security posture using `chekcsec` to give us an idea of what could be the way in vector.
+This challenge comes with the vulnerable binary only, the first thing to do is check the binary's security posture using `checksec` to give us an idea of what could be the way in vector.

 ```shell
 $ checksec diary